dalethestirling/dalethestirling.github.io/_posts/2022-06-19-Getting-starlink-into-the-house-on-the-cheap.md

 There are 2 unique things with the POE implementation used by the Dishy.
 The first is that the Dishy uses 2 pairs for power injection (POE++ 802.3bt) and can draw up to 100W which has been confirmed by a bunch of users and confirmed in this [Starlink engineers AMA](https://arstechnica.com/information-technology/2020/11/spacex-starlink-questions-answered-wider-beta-soon-no-plan-for-data-caps/).

 So now I knew how it worked it was back to the internet to understand why my passthrough didn't work.
-I didn't find anything that said POE++ could not be deployed on Cat5e, but there were a number of things that suggested that Cat6 may be the answer.
+I didn't find anything that said POE++ could not be deployed on Cat5e, but several things suggested that Cat6 may be the answer.

 First, the grey cable from my Dishy (v1 round) had been identified by users as Cat6 on Reddit.